WHAT IS INTERCHANGE?

 Retailers that choose to accept electronic payments — such as credit and debit cards, or mobile payments — do so for the opportunity for higher sales, a larger customer base, reduced risk associated with handling cash, reduced bounced checks, and guaranteed payment.
 For this valuable service, retailers pay a small fee to their bank or card processor, known as the “Merchant Discount Fee” (MDF), which is a blended rate inclusive of amounts that go to all parties of the electronic payments network

-Interchange revenue covers customer service, system operations, protection of customer data, card production costs, and much more.
+Interchange revenue helps to cover customer service, system operations, protection of customer data, card production costs, and much more.

 Interchange is the portion of that cost that the retailer’s bank pays to the cardholder’s bank or credit union.
 Interchange revenue is critical to running a card program, partially reimbursing banks and credit unions that issue the cards for the float on the funds, the risk of nonpayment or fraud, and other services that have made these products so valuable and popular among consumers and retailers alike.